hgranlund/tsi-gpgpu/src/kNN/README.md

 We also see a couple of large "jumps" in the graph.
 This happens when the number of elements passes a power of two and the height of the resulting kd-tree increase.
 The height increase hits the implementation at its weakest.

-Tuning the algorithm to alternate between bitonic select and quick select, eliminates this problem, as is visible in the graph for GPU v1.1.
+Tuning the algorithm to alternate between radix select and quick select, eliminates this problem, as is visible in the graph for GPU v1.1.
 This removes the penalty for calculating the median at "unsuitable" problem sizes, giving an build time of ~2.4 seconds for 14 million points, compared to the ~9 seconds required by the serial implementation, or the ~5.2 seconds required by the old parallel implementation.

 #### Further work